 When a student is injured, it is his/her responsibility to report it to a teacher/coach/staff member.
-If a student complains or appears to be in pain as a result of an accident, the parents/guardians should be contacted immediately.
+If a student complains or appears to be in pain as a result of an accident, a parent/guardian will be contacted.
 If the parent/guardian cannot be contacted, the school secretary or teacher will contact the emergency contact person provided at registration.
 If no one can be reached, the child will be directly transported to the local clinic if deemed necessary by school personnel.
-In those instances when the child has undergone severe injury, the ambulance will be called and the parents/guardians will be notified as soon as possible.
+In those instances when the child has undergone severe injury, the ambulance will be called and a parent/guardian will be notified as soon as possible.